yoyongxuan/tp/docs/UserGuide.md

 </div>

 Examples:
-* `attend 1 6` adds attendance for tutorial `6` for the 1st student in the Address Book.
+* `attend 1 6` adds attendance for tutorial `6` for the 1st student in CadetHQ.
   ![result for 'attend 1 6'](images/attendIndex.png)
 * `attend A0000001A 2` adds attendance for tutorial `2` for the student with SID `A0000001A`.
-* `attend 1 6` removes the attendance for tutorial `6` for the 1st student in the Address Book if attendance has already been taken for this tutorial and this student.
+* `attend 1 6` removes the attendance for tutorial `6` for the 1st student in CadetHQ if attendance has already been taken for this tutorial and this student.
   ![result for a second 'attend 1 6'](images/removeAttend.png)

 ---